Named Among The Best Board Certified Plastic Surgeons in Boston

 Basal Cell Carcinoma, Squamous Cell Carcinoma, Melanoma Skin cancer are the most common of all cancers.

-Dr. Taylor and Dr. Sullivan, Boston Mass area plastic surgeons, frequently treat various skin cancers such as basal cell carcinoma, squamous cell carcinoma, and malignant melanoma.
+Dr. Taylor and Dr. Sullivan, Boston Mass area plastic surgeons, frequently perform various skin cancer treatments for conditions such as basal cell carcinoma, squamous cell carcinoma, and malignant melanoma.
 Other less common skin cancers include metatstatic cancer to the skin, merkel cell carcinoma, and Marjolin's ulcer.
 They have published their extensive experience with caring for skin cancers and melanoma and teach Harvard Medical School students and surgery residents about caring for patients with melanoma and skin cancer.

 Sullivan SR, Scott JR, Cole JK, Chi Y, Anaya DA, Yeung R, Mann G, Byrd D, Isik FF.
 Head and neck malignant melanoma margin status and immediate reconstruction.
 Annals of Plastic Surgery.
 2009;62(2):144-148

 Sullivan SR, Liu D, Mathes DW, Isik FF.
 Malignant melanoma of the head and neck: Local recurrence following wide local excision and immediate reconstruction.
 Annals of Plastic Surgery.
 2012;68(1):33-36

 LENGTH OF PROCEDURE

 Melanoma is the fifth most common cancer in the United States and the incidence has increased dramatically over the last several decades.